 But this increase in access and the advancement of consumer-to-consumer communication via social media has also led to the consumerization of the IT world, and as such, has been very disruptive to the status quo.

 With increased access to information has come the need for companies to find effective ways to organize, analyze, and release information in a way that benefits their organization and creates positive ties with consumers.
-Herein lies the utility and demand for Enterprise Content Management (ECM) solutions.
+Herein lies the utility and demand for document management solutions.

 With the rise of information availability has come the rise of information-based crimes.
 Identity theft is just one example of how access to consumer information has created some very serious and frustrating issues.
-A good ECM program offers secure formats for storing and accessing information.
+A solid document management program offers secure formats for storing and accessing information.

-This is especially pertinent in the education and government sectors.
-These sectors require a great amount of personal information to be stored in order to function properly.
 All of this content must be managed in a safe and secure way that works for the private entity and the public all at the same time.
-ECM technology is a great fit for all tech needs, but especially in these content-heavy arenas.
+DMS technology is a great fit for all tech needs, but especially in these content-heavy arenas.